Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Experiments

 \subsection{Datasets and Evaluation Criteria}

-In this article, we conduct extensive experiments on the CUHK Face Sketch Dataset (CUFS) [1] and the CUHK Face Sketch FERET Dataset (CUFSF) [46].
-In CUFS dataset, there are 606 faces, of which 188 faces from the Chinese University of Hong Kong (CUHK) student database [3], 123 faces from the AR database [47], and 295 faces from the XM2VTS database [48].
-For each sample, there are paired face photo and sketch drawn by the artist in natural lighting conditions.
+We conduct extensive experiments on the CUHK Face Sketch Dataset (CUFS) \cite{b1} and the CUHK Face Sketch FERET Dataset (CUFSF) \cite{b46}.
+In the CUFS dataset, there are 606 faces, of which 188 faces are from the Chinese University of Hong Kong (CUHK) student database \cite{b3}, 123 faces from the AR database \cite{b47}, and 295 faces from the XM2VTS database \cite{b48}.
+For each sample, there are paired face photo-sketch drawn by the artist in natural lighting conditions.
 The CUFSF dataset contains 1194 face photos with paired sketches.
 However, all the photos in the CUFSF dataset are acquired under complex illumination variations as illustrated in Fig. \ref{fig:prior} (d).
-For the CUFS dataset and CUFSF dataset, we exploit the geometrical alignment strategy between the photos and sketches, based on the points of two eye centers and the mouth centers.
-The geometric landmark coordinates of these points are released.
-Concretely, the aligned photo-sketch is cropped to $200 \times 250$ following [49].
-Meanwhile, we adopt the reshaping and padding conventions in [20] to expand the input image size to $256 \times 256$.
+For both datasets, we exploit the geometrical alignment strategy between the photos and sketches, based on the points of two eye centers and the mouth centers.
+Then, the aligned photo-sketch pair is cropped to $200 \times 250$ following \cite{b49}.
+Meanwhile, we adopt the reshaping and padding conventions in \cite{b20} to expand the input image size to $256 \times 256$.

+The experimental performance is measured by multiple metrics.
+We employ the Feature Similarity Index Metric (FSIM) \cite{b50} to evaluate the feature quality of synthesized sketches.
+FSIM is commonly utilized to measure the low-level similarity between the paired images, which extracts the phase congruence (PC) and the image gradient magnitude (GM) as features to index the quality.
+Consequently, blurring and noise of the generated images are evaluated by FSIM, ordinarily.